 We begin art and creation with passion, but as we get caught up in competition, demand, and the need for self-promotion, we gradually start to feel like “machines producing what humans need.”

-This sense of selling our time to work and becoming alienated from ourselves and our own time—I feel this is a pressing contemporary issue shared by friends working in the art world.
+This sense of selling our time to work and becoming alienated from ourselves and our own time—I feel this is a pressing contemporary issue, and many of my friends share the same concern — even those working in the art world.

 For the exhibition space, I wanted to create a place where people could sit down, rest, and engage in conversation—not just quickly glance at the works and move on (scanning).